OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

 ## Design and implementation techniques

-While the resources limits on CPU and memory usage, crash tolerance, UI responsiveness apply to Office Add-ins running only on the rich clients, optimizing the usage of these resources and battery should be a priority if you want your add-in to perform satisfactorily on all supporting clients and devices.
+While the resources limits on CPU and memory usage, crash tolerance, and UI responsiveness apply to Office Add-ins running only in Office desktop clients, optimizing the usage of these resources and battery should be a priority if you want your add-in to perform satisfactorily on all supporting clients and devices.
 Optimization is particularly important if your add-in carries out long-running operations or handles large data sets.
 The following list suggests some techniques to break up CPU-intensive or data-intensive operations into smaller chunks so that your add-in can avoid excessive resource consumption and the Office application can remain responsive.

 - In a scenario where your add-in needs to read a large volume of data from an unbounded dataset, you can apply paging when reading the data from a table, or reduce the size of data in each shorter read operation, rather than attempting to complete the read in one single operation.
 You can do this through the [setTimeout](https://developer.mozilla.org/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) method of the global object to limit the duration of input and output.
 It also handles the data in defined chunks instead of randomly unbounded data.
 Another option is to use [async](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/async_function) to handle your Promises.